-If you operate BTS in a sysplex, it is possible to route processes and activities across a set of CICS regions called a BTS-set.
-(For detailed information about routing processes and activities, see Chapter 14, "Using BTS in a sysplex," on page 141.)

-When a process or activity is started by a RUN ASYNCHRONOUS command, it may be routed either statically or dynamically.
-Mostly, you will probably choose dynamic rather than static routing.
+If you operate BTS in a sysplex, you can route processes and activities across a set of CICS regions called a BTS-set.
+When a process or activity is started by a RUN ASYNCHRONOUS command, it can be routed either statically or dynamically.
+Mostly, you might choose dynamic rather than static routing.